 Course Syllabi Creation

-All course syllabi must be posted to the Blackboard site established for each course two (2) days prior to the beginning of class.
-Please remember, a syllabus cannot be posted to Blackboard or distributed to students until it is approved by the department chair/program director and/or lead instructor.
-A final copy must be sent to the appropriate dean’s office.
+Instructors must post all course syllabi to the Canvas site for each course two (2) days prior to the beginning of class.
+Please remember, instructors cannot post a syllabus to Canvas until the department chair/program director and/or lead instructor approves it.
+After which, they should send a final copy to the appropriate dean’s office.

 Cancellation of a Class